Nailing Buoyancy Control Dramatically Increases your Enjoyment of Scuba Diving

 Buoyancy Check & Log It

-You should have been shown and asked to carry out numerous buoyancy checks at the surface during your PADI Open Water Course, if you can’t remember how to do it then ask your guide or instructor to refresh you.
+You should have been shown and asked to carry out buoyancy checks at the surface during your PADI Open Water Course.
+If you can’t remember how to do it then ask your guide or instructor to refresh you.
 You should run through this procedure any time you change equipment or if you haven’t dived for a long time and then make sure you log it.